sicktastic/antwonlee.github.io/projects.md

 **Role:** Software Developer, DevOps

-**My Contribution:** I built Ruby on Rails application that integrates with Salesforce in the backend.
-I redesigned the UI/UX, while implementing different third party services through REST APIs from ground up.
+**My Contribution:** I built Test Driven Development Ruby on Rails application that integrates with Salesforce in the backend.
+I redesigned the UI, strategizing new UX storyboard, while implementing different third party services through REST APIs from ground up.

 I designed the system where business logics happen in Salesforce, while data syncs between Postgres and Salesforce through Heroku Connect and Salesforce REST API.
-Ruby on Rails is used for customer facing app, while Salesforce provides the backend automations, lead pipeline, business logic, reports and data visualization for the staff.
-My solution fixed the fragmented systems into one robust structure, making it easy for our staff and our users.
+Ruby on Rails is used for customer facing app, while Salesforce provides the backend automations, lead pipeline, business logic, reports and data visualization for the business.
+My solution fixed the fragmented systems into one robust structure, making it easy for the org staff and users.

+For data visualization, I utilized D3.js and ReactJS for the frontend while using Salesforce dashboard and reporting for the backend.
+The technologies used in the app continues to evolve as new tools are presented.

 <img src="https://s3.amazonaws.com/thriverails/images/thriveministry_member_edit.png" />